 - A tangent is a line that never enters the circle’s interior.

-- The tangent touches the circle’s radius at a right angle.
+- The tangent touches the circle’s radius at the point of tangency at a right angle.

-Tangent Theorem I: The tangent at any point of a circle is perpendicular to the radius through the point of contact.
+Tangent Radius Theorem: The tangent at any point of a circle is perpendicular to the radius through the point of contact.

 Given: Tangent PL to a circle S (with the center of circle O), and the point of contact is A.